Hyle-org/devhub-hyle/docs/quickstart/your-first-smart-contract.md

 - [risc0](https://github.com/Hyle-org/risc0-template)
 - [SP1](https://github.com/Hyle-org/template-sp1)

+Clone the template or, for proving schemes without templates, use the templates as inspiration for writing your contract.
+You can also check our [smart contract concept page](../concepts/smart-contracts.md) for more information!

 ## Step 2: Edit your contract

 Navigate to the `contract/` folder and edit your contract as necessary.